kukkalli/OpenStack/environment-setup/host-networking.md

 ```

 ### Configure name resolution
-Edit the /etc/hosts file to contain the following on al nodes
+Edit the /etc/hosts file to contain the following on all the nodes
 ```bash
 127.0.0.1 localhost